Baba Yaga Music Home » Many-Colored-Land » Pre-Shrinking Fabric

 3. Most fabrics will shrink much more in length than in width.

-4. If you must have a CLOSE estimate, preshrinking a swatch (see above) comes in handy.
+4. If you want a CLOSE estimate, preshrinking a swatch (see above in Testing Problem Fabric) comes in handy.
 After you cut the swatch, put a safety pin or stitch a small loop of ribbon on one of the edges that runs parallel to the selvage so that you will know which is the length and which is the width.
 Wash and dry it.
 Then use simple arithmetic to scale the shrinkage to the actual dimensions of the fabric.

 2. If you are washing 3 or more yards of fabric, then I suggest you sew the fabric into a circle (raw ends together, use basting stitch) before you wash and dry it.
 This will GREATLY cut down on the amount of twisting that occurs during pre-shrinking and makes the yardage easier to handle...especially if there is a lot of it.